benjvmin93/pycleps/README.md

 - `--env` is the command that will be used to put you in the right environment for your experiment
 - `--wait` will not exit the program until your simulation is not done.
 If this flag is set, pycleps will automatically fetch your experiment's results when they are done.
 - `--array` is an options to specify different parameters for your experiments.
 It will create multiple tasks with these different arguments.
 Can either be a range a-b or a list form 1,2,3,4,...
+- `--time` is the time limit for running your simulations.